Marketcircle/AXElements/docs/AXElements.markdown

 will need to make sure you follow some simple rules:

 * Constants need to have a namespace prefix that ends with AX (e.g. MCAX)
+* Most of the time, all you need to do is link some things in Interface Builder